gravitee-io/gravitee-platform-docs/docs/apim/4.1/guides/api-exposure-plans-applications-and-subscriptions/README.md

 A plan provides a service and access layer on top of your APIs for consumer applications.
 A plan specifies access limits, subscription validation modes, and other configurations to tailor it to a specific application.

 The most important part of plan configuration is selecting the security type.
-APIM supports the following four security types:
+APIM supports the following five security types:

 * Keyless (public)
 * API Key
 * OAuth 2.0
 * JWT
+* Push

 Exposing an API to a consumer requires at least one plan, but can support as many plans as needed.
 These are just some sample access scenarios APIM can manage with plans: